zarf-dev/proposals/0048-schema-update-process/README.md

 - [Breaking Change: make components required by default #2059](https://github.com/zarf-dev/zarf/issues/2059)
 - [Use kstatus as the engine behind zarf tools wait-for and .wait.cluster #4077](https://github.com/zarf-dev/zarf/issues/4077)

 There exists ADR [0026-schema.md](https://github.com/zarf-dev/zarf/blob/main/adr/0026-schema.md) in the Zarf repo which discusses the changes to be made in a v1 schema.
-The schema was not yet implemented and likely the final version of the v1 schema will differ, however this goes document does correctly reflect many changes that are planned to improve upon the schema.
+The schema was not yet implemented and likely the final version of the v1 schema will differ, however this document does correctly outline many changes that are planned to improve upon the schema.
 There will instead be an additional ZEP to discuss changes to the schema.
 <!-- TODO add ZEP once available  -->

 ### Goals